NordicSemiconductor/asset-tracker-cloud-docs/docs/app/GettingStarted.rst

     cd asset-tracker-app
     npm ci

-Set the environment ``EXTEND_ESLINT`` to ``true`` (It is needed for Create React App to pick up the `custom eslint configuration <https://create-react-app.dev/docs/setting-up-your-editor/#experimental-extending-the-eslint-config>`_).

-The recommended workflow is to use a `direnv <https://direnv.net/>`_ plugin for your shell, which locates the environment variables in a :file:`.envrc` file in the project folder and automatically exports them.

-Create a new :file:`.envrc` file in the project folder and add these environment variables by running the following command:
+Create a new :file:`.envrc` file (:ref:`used with direnv <about-direnv>`) in the project folder and add these environment variables (this is needed so *Create React App* picks up the `custom eslint configuration <https://create-react-app.dev/docs/setting-up-your-editor/#experimental-extending-the-eslint-config>`_):

 .. code-block:: bash

+    # add to .envrc
     export EXTEND_ESLINT=true

-Run the following command to allow the changed file:
+Run the following command to allow the changed ``.envrc`` file:

 .. code-block:: bash